Taiwan's first 'pretend to go abroad' tour takes off with fake flight

 Taipei Songshan Airport

-Smaller in size and capacity than Taipei's Taoyuan International Airport, Songshan Airport is located on the outskirts of the city.
-It's celebrating its 70th anniversary this year and, in 2019, completed a series of renovations and expansions.
+Smaller in size and capacity than Taipei's Taoyuan International Airport, Songshan Airport is celebrating its 70th anniversary this year and, in 2019, completed a series of renovations and expansions.
 Tour-takers get to be the "first to experience the new facilities at the airport," according to promotional fliers.

 International tourism has been effectively stopped in much of the world as countries shut their borders to stem outbreaks of the coronavirus, which has already infected more than 7 million people globally.